jlengstorf/lengstorf.com/content/remote-work-course/day-4.md

 [^chip-cards]:
     This is changing.
 U.S. card issuers announced a plan that includes shifting liability for non-EMV purchases as of [October, 2015](http://www.emv-connection.com/emv-migration-driven-by-payment-brand-milestones/), which should result in a mass migration of U.S. businesses to the new system.

 So the ol' swipe-and-sign method is unwieldy abroad.
+Some ATMs won't accept cards without chips.
 Many businesses won't be familiar with non-chip cards, and you may find yourself trying to explain how swiping works across dual barriers of culture and language, which... just call your credit and debit card issuers and ask for chip cards.
 Trust me.

 Most issuers are already sending chip cards, so if you call and ask you should have a replacement card[^replacements] within a week or two.